1 – What is “la Chandeleur”?

 - Using the ladle, pour enough batter into your pan while turning your wrist so that the batter flows & covers the whole surface of the pan.

-Take care to not making it too thick, these are not pancakes!
+Take care to not make it too thick, these are not pancakes!

 Watch the video for the swirling wrist action, it’s a lot easier to see than to explain :)